dnmfarrell/berrybrew/README.md

 - if necessary, bump the version number within the `src/berrybrew.cs`'s `Version()` method

+- run `berrybrew fetch`, and copy the `data/perls.json` file into the `dev/data/` directory (this updates the Perls available listing)

 Use the included `dev/release.pl` script, which:

 - compiles the `berrybrew.exe` binary and the `bbapi.dll` API library